How to Skip the 11-Month Waiting-for-Perfect Trap: The 80% Launch Method for $30K–$70K Operators

 Weeks 5–8: Deliver and Iterate

-Continue conversations.
-Aim for 10-15 more by the end of week 8.
-You have early results now.
-Use them.
+Continue conversations and aim for 10–15 more by the end of week 8 so you can put those early results to work.

 Checklist: